War in Ukraine: Ukrainian forces say they have regained control of Kiev's outskirts

 Step bigger than the legs

-Putin has vowed to drastically slow down the Kiev and Chernigov attacks in northern Ukraine.
+Putin has promised to drastically slow down the attacks on Kiev and Chernigov in northern Ukraine.

 The measure was initially viewed with skepticism by the Ukrainians and the US.